paulfioravanti/plover-q-and-a/examples/README.md

 ### Speaker

-Under the `"speaker"` key, you will find a set of named types of people who could potentially become speakers (or discussion participants) during Q&A:
+Under the `"speaker"` key, within the `"marker"` settings, you will find a set of named types of people who could potentially become speakers (or discussion participants) during Q&A:

 | Key              | Meaning           | Default Value                 |
 |:-----------------|:------------------|:------------------------------|